 Doctors and care providers may also collect payment for certain additional, a-la-carte goods.
 One common example is a dentist selling electric toothbrushes or home-based teeth whitening treatments.
 Another would be a physical therapist selling items that assist in PT, such as resistance bands and exercise balls.

 Insurers do not always cover this type of ancillary take-home equipment.
 Care providers who feel it’s in the patient’s best interest to have it will need to be compensated for providing it.
-All these types of payments (membership, a-la-carte visits, or products) can be automated.

-The recurring charges are truly automatic in that they are tied to a certain date.
+Regardless, it’s in a practice’s best interest to “automate” all types of payments.
+Recurring charges are truly automatic in that they are tied to a certain date.
 But the other charges can also be “automatic” in that they are run with cards “on file” with patient approval.

 How Do Patients Want To Pay For Medical Care?